The ForkenSwiftBeauty and the BeastThe Baker lootFor layout purposes onlyMovies!

 Our absolute *minimum* range target was 15 km.

-Using the hand-me-down Exides from Sparky the electric pickup, I recently feather-footed the car 22.5 km [max speed 40 km/h (around 25 mph)] down to about 50% depth of discharge.
+Using the hand-me-down Exides from Sparky the electric pickup (first used) Exide pack, I was able to feather-foot the car 22.5 km [max speed 40 km/h (around 25 mph)] down to about 50% depth of discharge.
 Thanks Sparky!

 Update, Oct 22/07: Have gone as far as 30 km (18.5 mi.), though performance is pretty weak in the last 5 km.
 Typically, 20 km is doable without difficulty (gentle, sub/urban driving).